'Upgrading' the Image Running on Worker Nodes by Creating a New Node Pool

 - On the Cluster List page, click the name of the cluster where you want to change the image running on worker nodes.

-On the Cluster page, click Add Node Pool to create a new node pool and specify the required image for its worker nodes.
+On the Cluster page, display the Node Pools tab, and then click Add Node Pool to create a new node pool and specify the required image for its worker nodes.

 - If there are labels attached to worker nodes in the original node pool and those labels are used by selectors (for example, to determine the nodes on which to run pods), then use the